 - When we seek your views or comments on our work

 - To send you communications, which you may have requested, and or information about our work that may be of interest to you.
-These may include information about campaigns, projects and other fundraising activities.
+These may include information about campaigns, projects, events and other fundraising activities.

 We will only ask for and use your personal information collected for the purpose stated at the point your information is collected.